- Military Life Cycle

 24/7/365 Access to Support

 No matter where you serve or live, free and confidential help is available.

 Call the Military Crisis Line at 800-273-8255 and press 1, or text 838255.

 Information and support for service members and their families.
 About the Call Center.

-All parents advocate – speak on behalf of, even fight for – their child’s needs to teachers, doctors and others so their child can grow up happy and successful.
-When that military child has special needs, that advocacy grows to include learning laws, finding resources and even representing your child to special program administrators, school boards and others.
+All parents advocate — speak on behalf of their child — for their child’s needs to teachers, doctors and others so their child can grow up happy and successful.
+Advocacy can include learning laws, finding resources and even representing your child to special program administrators, school boards and others.

-Gather information, gain knowledge for military family support
+Gather information and gain knowledge for military family support

 WEBINAR: Moving With an IEP